TV's All-time Greatest Openings Friday Night ABC 1971-72

 One of those failed pilots that Marshall refers to is one that he himself wrote and shot in early 1971, called "New Family in Town," about a group of teenagers in the 1950s.
 What?
 The FIFTIES?
 This was the SEVENTIES, man.
 Who would be interested in a bunch of kids from the FIFTIES?
 No wonder the pilot flopped.

-And so, at the beginning of the 1972 half of the 71-72 season, the failed pilot for "New Family In Town" was tweaked and retitled "Love and The Television Set," airing as one half of a Love, American Style episode.
+And so, at the beginning of the 1972 half of the 71-72 season, the failed pilot for "New Family In Town" was tweaked and retitled "Love and The Happy Days," airing as one half of a Love, American Style episode.
 It starred Ronny Howard (as he was still billed) as Richie Cunningham, Marion Ross as his mother, and Anson Williams as his best friend Potsie.
 (His father Howard was played in the pilot by the great character actor Harold Gould.)

 Before we go on, having mentioned that The Cowsills were now grazing greener pastures, any guesses who sang the Love, American Style theme starting in the magical season of 1971-72?